Adori/fastapi-cloud-tasks/README.md

 [FastAPI](https://fastapi.tiangolo.com/tutorial/body/) makes us define complete schema and params for an HTTP endpoint.

+[`Cloud Scheduler`](https://cloud.google.com/scheduler) allows us to schedule recurring HTTP requests in the future.

-FastAPI Cloud Tasks works by putting the two together:
+FastAPI Cloud Tasks works by putting the three together:

 - It adds a `.delay` method to existing routes on FastAPI.
 - When this method is called, it schedules a request with Cloud Tasks.
 - The task worker is a regular FastAPI server which gets called by Cloud Tasks.
+- It adds a `.scheduler` method to existing routes on FastAPI.
+- When this method is called, it schedules a recurring job with Cloud Scheduler.

-If we host the task worker on Cloud Run, we get free autoscaling.
+If we host the task worker on Cloud Run, we get autoscaling workers.

 ## Pseudocode